seninfobio/CrossCombination/README.md

   -  The survival fitness of the progenies indicates a lower gene flow risk, transgene located on C rather than A chromosome of B. napus.
   -  During self pollination of the BC generations with GM oilseed rape and wild B. juncea, the genetic processess is complex mitigated the gene flow through the breeding of transgenic allopolyploid crops due to transgenes is inserted into alien chromosomes.

+* Fertility of BC1, BC2, and BC3 generations from F1 (B. juncea × B. napus) × B. juncea was reported by Song et al. (2010) and Tsuda et al. (2012b).
+*  However, seed productivity of BC1 [(B. juncea × B. napus) × B. napus] was not reported.
+It is possible that BC2 produced by reciprocal cross-pollination between BC1 and B. napus was extremely low.
+*

 # 6. B.napus x B. juncea (F1 hybrids)